amajaying/DBMS-Lab/Lab 1/readme.md

 # Step 5: Displaying Table

-`to display in a line: set linesize 500`
+To display in a line: 'set linesize 500`

 SELECT * FROM student;